 Responsibilities: The Research and Publications Committee shall review and examine policies on research as they affect the academic life of the University, and, where appropriate, make recommendations to Senate.
 Its mandate shall include receiving annual reports from the Animal Care Committee and the Research Ethics Board, and annually approving the distribution of funds within the University's internal research grants program.
 It shall also advise the Vice-President: Research on matters that pertain to research and its effective promotion and dissemination, and shall consult with the Director of the WLU Press on issues concerning scholarly publications.

-Membership: The Research and Publications Committee shall consist of 13 members: the Vice-President: Research; the Dean of the Faculty of Graduate and Postdoctoral Studies; the University Librarian; two graduate students; eight faculty members, not more than one from the same Faculty and including at least two senators.
+Membership: The Research and Publications Committee shall consist of thirteen (13) members: the Vice-President: Research; the Associate Vice-President and Dean, Faculty of Graduate and Postdoctoral Studies; the University Librarian; two (2) graduate students; eight (8) faculty members, not more than one (1) from the same Faculty and including at least two (2) senators.
 The chair of the committee shall be elected from among those members who have been elected to the committee as specified in article 5.1.

 Administrative Support: Office of Research Services.